Ground Mount vs Trailer Mounted Sawmills

 -

 Steel Tracks: Less popular, but another notable method of mounting your sawmill is on steel tracks.
 Commonly sourced from recycled railway tracks or steel I-beams, this sturdy mounting method ensures your track will stay flat over time.
-If you need to add extra length though, you can add more beams to your steel frame.
-If you want you can even build a concrete pad underneath and bolt your beams, for a guaranteed strong connection.
-That would be a permanent setup that won't go anywhere if there's a nasty storm.

 -